 Two biodiversity conservation chairs were established to provide dedicated science capacity to link monitoring outcomes with policy outcomes and strategic planning.

-This proof of concept assessed the potential for conservation offsets to be a driver in land reclamation and restoration, and devised frameworks for assessing ecosystem services and biodiversity benefits from linear restortion of legacy seismic lines.
+This proof of concept assessed the potential for conservation offsets to be a driver in land reclamation and restoration, and devised frameworks for assessing ecosystem services and biodiversity benefits from linear restoration of legacy seismic lines.

 Ecosystem-scale monitoring of population trends in grizzly bears and wolves in southwestern Alberta.
 There are two distinct initiatives: the Southwest Alberta Grizzly Bear Monitoring Project and the Wolf Population Monitoring Framework in Southwest Alberta.
+Watch the Documentary on Sharing the Range.

 BRIMS is a publicly available web-based application that integrates data from multiple sources to map forestry, agriculture and municipal solid waste.
 Through BRIMS, users are able to access information about natural resources, ecosystem services and land use, and search based on their interests.